google/ExoPlayer/docs/customization.md

 default network stack with cross-protocol redirects enabled:

 ~~~
-// Build a HttpDataSource.Factory with cross-protocol redirects enabled.
+// Build a DefaultHttpDataSource.Factory with cross-protocol redirects enabled.
-HttpDataSource.Factory httpDataSourceFactory =
+DataSource.Factory httpDataSourceFactory =
     new DefaultHttpDataSource.Factory().setAllowCrossProtocolRedirects(true);

-// Wrap the HttpDataSource.Factory in a DefaultDataSource.Factory, which adds in
+// Wrap the DefaultHttpDataSource.Factory in a DefaultDataSource.Factory, which
-// support for requesting data from other sources (e.g., files, resources, etc).
+// adds in support for requesting data from other sources (e.g., files,
+// resources, etc).
 DefaultDataSource.Factory dataSourceFactory =
     new DefaultDataSource.Factory(context, httpDataSourceFactory);